Why is getting enough protein important for people with cancer?

 A strong immune system can significantly impact a patient's ability to withstand rigorous treatment plans.

-5. Improving quality of life
+4. Improving someone's quality of life

 Conclusion